 1 ½cups2% milkor milk of your choice--I like fat free but 2% is a bit creamier.
-Almond milk also tastes good!
+Almond or oat milk also tastes good!

 1 ½teaspoonsvanilla extract

 1teaspoonpeppermint extractbe sure to get the peppermint, not spearmint!

 3tablespoonsbaking cocoamake sure it's not the hot cocoa drink mix